Go to top

 G e r p e d e l u t i o n:

-At this point, let's stop thinking about absorbing particles for a moment and discuss the abstract process of gerpedelution.
+At this point, let's stop thinking about absorbing particles for a moment and let's discuss the abstract process of gerpedelution.
 It is a cyclic process consisting of three, eternally repeating, consecutive stages:

-2. Selection from the produced objects; those that fulfill certain criteria (the so-called selection criterion) are selected
+2. Selection: From the produced objects; those that fulfill certain criteria (the so-called selection criterion) are selected

 In this way, all kinds of products, including cars, televisions and shirts, are produced in factories around the world.
 A production consists of providing the necessary components into the factory and combining them in an appropriate manner on the basis of designs.
 It turned out that the same process was spontaneously initiated, by synthesizing replicators, in the primordial soup.